-- The ability to respect, relate, and respond to a client's culture in a non-judgmental, respectful manner. - Meeting the needs and providing services unique to our clients in line with the culture and language of the clients being served, including providing written materials in a language accessible to clients.
+- Effective, equitable, understandable, and respectful services that are responsive to diverse cultural health beliefs and practices, preferred languages, health literacy, and other communication needs. - The ability to respect, relate, and respond to a client's culture in a non-judgmental, respectful manner. - Meeting the needs and providing services unique to our clients in line with the culture and language of the clients being served, including providing written materials in a language accessible to all clients. - Recognizing the significant power differential between provider and client and work toward developing a collaborative relationship. - Considering each client as an individual, not making assumptions based on perceived memberships in any specific group or class. - Translation and/or interpretation services to individuals who have limited English proficiency and/or other communication needs, at no cost to them, to facilitate timely access to all services. - Ensure the competence of individuals providing language assistance, recognizing that the use of untrained individuals and/or minors as interpreters should be avoided. - Being non-judgmental in regards to people's sexual practices. - Create conflict and grievance resolution processes that are culturally and linguistically appropriate to identify, prevent, and resolve conflicts or complaints.

-- Recognizing the significant power differential between provider and client and work toward developing a more collaborative interaction. - Considering each client as an individual, not making assumptions based on perceived memberships in any groups or classes. - Translation and/or interpretation services as appropriate. - Being non-judgmental in regards to people's sexual practices.
+Standard Measure Service providers will recruit a diverse staff that reflects the culture (including gender, sexual identity, and disability) of the community served Service provider shall have a written strategy on file All staff (including administrative staff) will receive initial trainings within 60 days of hire and annual trainings to build cultural and linguistic awareness Training/education documentation on file shall include: • Date, time, location, and provider of education • Education type • Name of staff receiving education • Certificate of training completion or education outline, meeting agenda, and/or minutes Service provider shall have posted and written materials in appropriate languages for the clients served Site visit will ensure

-Standard Measure Service providers will recruit a diverse staff that reflects the culture (including gender, sexual identity, and disability) of the community served Service provider shall have a written strategy on file All staff (including administrative staff) will receive initial trainings within 60 days of hire and annual trainings to build cultural and linguistic awareness Training/education documentation on file shall include: Date, time, location, and provider of education Education type Name of staff receiving education Certificate of training completion or education outline, meeting agenda, and/or minutes Service provider shall have posted and written materials in appropriate languages for the clients served Site visit will ensure Service provider will maintain a physical environment that is welcoming to the populations served Site visit will ensure Service provider complies with American Disabilities Act (ADA) criteria Completed form/certification on file Services are accessible to community served Site visit to review hours of operation, location, accessibility with public transportation
+Service provider will maintain a physical environment that is welcoming to the populations served Site visit will ensure Service provider complies with American Disabilities Act (ADA) criteria Completed form/certification on file Services are accessible to community served Site visit to review hours of operation, location, accessibility with public transportation